haresfaiez/haresfaiez.github.io/_posts/2023-11-26-Rollup-main-components.md

 >
 > [Rollup](https://github.com/rollup/rollup)

-Whether used through the Javascript API or the command line, Rollup build steps are the same.

 ## Building module graph

 Rollup build starts by creating a module graph.
-This graph contains the entry files and their dependencies.
+Such a graph contains the entry files and their dependencies.

 It'll be used to analyze the dependencies, find the exported expressions from the output bundle, run effective tree-shaking, and optimize the output bundle.

-The heads of the module graph we end up with are the entry modules.
-These are the modules defined in the [`input`](https://rollupjs.org/configuration-options/#input) option of the configuration.
+The heads of the graph are the entry modules, the modules defined in the [`input`](https://rollupjs.org/configuration-options/#input) option of the configuration.
-Each graph node is created by first resolving a module file name then by fetching its source, parsing it, fetching its dependencies, and adding it to the graph.
+Each graph node is created by first resolving a module file name and fetching its source, parsing it, fetching its dependencies, and adding it to the graph.

 When resolving a module, `ModuleLoader` looks for a plugin that handles the hook `'resolveDynamicImport'` or the hook `'resolveId'`.